TWJolly/sogive_cc_import/README.md

 ## Using the code in this repo

 After downloading the zipped charity commission data, place it in a directory within the project directory.
-The bcp_to_json.convert_all_data_to_json function can be called, with the location of the file as the 'csv_folder' arguemnt, and the name of the zip file as the 'zip_file' argumen. 'extract_data' will need to be set to True, otherwise a the set of extracted csvs are expected.
+The bcp_to_json.convert_all_data_to_json function can be called with the location of the file as the 'csv_folder' argument, and the name of the zip file as the 'zip_file' argument. 'extract_data' will need to be set to True, otherwise the full set of extracted csvs are expected to exist already.

 convert_all_data_to_json is also called by the elasticsearch_import script which places the data into an ES database.

-There are a number of options for selecting which ids to use.
+There are a number of options in convert_all_data_to_json for selecting which ids to use.
 Note - converting all the data will probably take a very long time.